Saturday, September 12, 2009

 A stone tablet found at Pandam Garhi

 Pandam Garhi is one such place that has always fascinated me.
-Several stories stay behind the backdrop of its origin that had been drawing interest among the common man for ages.
+Several stories stay behind the backdrop of its origin, drawing interest among the common man for ages.
 I had heard a few war narratives related to the Pandam Garhi (fort) and Teen Jhurrey fort where the armies from opposite camps used to throw round river stones towards each other.
 This age-old method of throwing stones is more of a legend webbed in stories transferred from one generation to another.
 I am told that people discovered rusted arrows, cannon balls and a ‘jhatoa’ used for grinding grains and other objects in recent years by cattle grazers and by people moving to the jungle in search of woods.

-But this summer the discovery that was found underneath the shifted rock boulders and muddy debris of Pandam Garhi have excited the local people out there.
+But this summer, the discovery found underneath the shifted rock boulders and muddy debris of Pandam Garhi has excited the local people out there.
 Stone tablets, pottery pieces and a few other bits and pieces of history related to the region were found by the locals at the recent renovation of the legendary Pandam Garhi wall.
 Two inscribed stone tablets were found that could not be deciphered by the locals.
 Also found at the site were broken pieces of pottery materials and more than half a dozen round river stones used for throwing at the enemies.
 Above all one more interesting item was found underneath the stones, the local people had collected a few burned blackened charcoal pieces.

 The legendary ruined wall at Pandam is a 16 km uphill climb from Rangpo.
 Never in the pages of a history book do we come across its talk about when it was built or how it was constructed at the top of the hill?
 Over the years many theories have evolved regarding its origin.
 Some theorists associate the fort with some Lepcha legends while few disagree with it and have their own adage.
 They make us believe it was one of the Chogyals who constructed it to stop the approaching Bhutanese army from entering Sikkim.
 The last theory to add already baffling and controversial says it was one of the Gurkha Generals from Nepal who constructed the fort along with the Kalika Mandir also called Nishani Mandir just below it.
 With each theory making questions over my mind I decided to have my second trek to the Pandam Garhi.
 I had with me a few friends, some canned foods, a few bottles of water, a few photographs from my last visit and lots of excitement to carry my instinct towards the steep valley climb.